tardate/LittleCodingKata/web/goodgifts/README.md

 Goodreads itself has a friend bookshelf comparison feature, but it doesn't (currently) make it easy to pluck out recommendations.

-So, time for a little app for that?
+So, time to build a little app for that?

 ### Building with Copilot CLI

-I was keen to use this to trial the new [Github Copilot CLI](../../ai/copilot/).
+I was keen to use this as a case study with the new [Github Copilot CLI](../../ai/copilot/).
-Up to know, my Github Copilot use largely been restricted to simple changes within vscode.
+Up to now, my Github Copilot use largely been restricted to simple changes within vscode.

 So I went about building the app...and it did a pretty good job!